-ii.
+i.
 Internet Resources.

 Older workers are a resource that cannot be overlooked.
 The older population is the fastest growing group of internet users, so computer training is vital.
+MDES will provide information to the National Grantees and to our subgrantees regarding what WIN Job Centers offer free computer training onsite.
+This will help to ensure that our participants are comfortable with the increased use of technology in the workplace and in the job search process.
 There are a growing number of websites devoted to employment opportunities for the older worker.
 The following is a list of internet resources dedicated to assisting seniors: